Contemporary Debates in Media Sociology: Audiences, Publics & Digital Media SOCIO4047

 ■ focus on issues of audience reception, conceptualisations of 'publics' and the social and political impacts of digital media

-■ build on the work of the Media 1, progressing you through advanced theoretical debates in the above areas
+■ progress you through advanced theoretical debates in the above areas.

 Intended Learning Outcomes of Course